neutron-org/neutron-tge-contracts/packages/vesting-base/README.md

 #### `RegisterVestingAccounts`

-Creates vesting schedules for the VESTED token.
+Creates vesting schedules for the vested token.
 Each vesting token should have the contract address as the `VestingContractAddress`.
 Also, each schedule will unlock tokens at a different rate according to its time duration.

-Execute this message by calling the VESTED token contract address.
+Execute this message by calling the vested token contract address.

 ```json
 {